DmXocean2000/Bakugo/README.md

 ## 🤝 Contributions

-This bot is currently a solo project.
+This is a solo project.
+No team.
+No company.
+No profits.
+Just me, coding like a maniac because I felt like it and NOT made by abunch of Extras!

 ---